Our free membership, business.com+, takes the pain out of choosing new business services.

 Did You Know?Did you know

-The rise of the gig economy and the do-it-for-me (DIFM) movement have created more opportunities than ever for creative and flexible part-time employment.
+The rise of the gig economy and the do-it-for-me (DIFM) movement has created more opportunities than ever for creative and flexible part-time employment.

 Cons of multilevel marketing companies

-While even the business practices of legitimate MLMs can raise concerns, when companies cross over into pyramid scheme territory, there are even more red flags and worries about predatory behavior.
+While even the business practices of legitimate MLMs can raise concerns, when companies cross over into scam and pyramid scheme territory, there are even more red flags and worries about predatory behavior.

 1. Predatory MLMs prey on vulnerable people.

-• Stay-at-home parents.
-Shady MLMs often target stay-at-home parents, usually moms, seeking flexible work they can do from home.
-These individuals often have broad social networks and desire paid work they can easily do from home or on a flexible timeline.
+• Stay-at-home parents: Shady MLMs often target stay-at-home parents, typically mothers, seeking flexible work they can do from home.
+These individuals often have broad social networks and want paid work that fits into a flexible schedule.
 They’re often lured by “direct sales” positions that seem like a great path to entrepreneurship but may require unsustainable investments of time and money.

 Many MLM companies have a foothold in Utah because the state has a high percentage of stay-at-home mothers and is home to many practicing Mormons who value community.